prasann/table-talks/vibe-collab/design_document.md

 ## 🏛️ Architecture Overview

-TableTalk has a simple 3-layer architecture:
+TableTalk has a clean 4-layer architecture with strategy pattern for query processing:

 ```
 ┌─────────────────────────────────────────────────┐